 Allow time to heal

 Wait at least 6 to 8 weeks before doing any exercise to ensure you have healed internally.
 Get your doctor’s OK, whether or not it was a natural birth or c-section.
 Seek expert advice from a physio who has experience in treating women as they recover from birth to give you the right guidance and support.

-I have a video on my YouTube channel explaining how to do this or get your doctor or physio to ensure you do not have separation.
+I have a video on my YouTube channel explaining how to do this or get your doctor or physio to ensure you do not have an excessive abdominal stretch.
 This is often something overlooked and can linger for years, affecting your core strength, back pain and more.
 This will also determine the type of exercise you do.